agentloopfyi/agentloopfyi.github.io/_posts/2025-06-17-azure-entra-id-bearer-token-auth.markdown

 Once done...

-Click `Overview` → Set a meaningful Application ID URI, in dev we have set it as `api://zzzz`.
+Click `Overview` ➡️ Set a meaningful Application ID URI, in dev we have set it as `api://<some-meaningful-text>`.

-`Certificates and Secrets` → Create a new client secret.
-This client secret should be unique for consuming applications.
+Go to `Certificates and Secrets` ➡️ Create a new client secret.
+This client secret should be unique for each consuming applications.

 That means, for each external application that wants to consume your API, you need to create a client secret.

-**How to get a token (this process to be followed by the external application to get a token from Azure Entra)**
+**Now how does the consuming app obtain a bearer token?**

-Gather following info from your Azure Entra app registration both available on the Overview page of the app registration.
+Gather following info from your Azure Entra ID app registration both available on the Overview page of the app registration.

 ```bash
 tenant_id = *Directory (tenant) ID - Your org ID*